School spirit & history

 Black and gold

 Garland went to play and both teams were red, white, and blue.
 Greenville asked Garland if they would wear their practice jerseys which were black and gold.
-Garland agreed, and they won the game, which is one of the biggest upsets in the history of Texas High School football and Garland continues to be black and gold.
+Garland agreed and they won the game, which is one of the biggest upsets in the history of Texas High School football and, since this time, Garland continues to be black and gold."

 Hail, Garland High School,